 Anyway, I think this version of the story fits and delivers a powerful punch here.
 In taking a celebrity I don’t have to pay for and having him tell a story, I’ve done something pretty simple anybody can do.
 There’s an endless supply of iconic historical figures, mythical figures: Shakespeare, Jesse James, Wyatt Earp, Sherlock Holmes, Tarzan of the Apes, Marie Antoinette.
 Gotta be somebody just right for you!
 I’m sure you used Cupid in February.
 Didn’t you?

 Incidentally, over 4 or 65 years, in Rory’s business with his customers, we’ve also turned his assistant Kathleen into a celebrity too – constantly making her a ‘damsel in distress’, to be rescued by responding before it’s too late.
 She has been, as I recall, in danger of being eaten by a lion, forced to be a circus acrobat and shot out of a cannon, pursued by a crazed Rory with a giant meat cleaver, here tied to a spit over a fire… an idea borrowed from ‘The Perils of Pauline’ old movie serials and a comic strip that ran in newspapers for many years.

 My Platinum Member Scott Tucker turned his dog into a celebrity with his mortgage clients – and used a paid celebrity, “Refrigerator” Perry of the Chicago Bears.
 Dr. Greg Nielsen has turned his employees into stars of his ongoing stories and made them celebrities in his community.
 He also is a ‘mad genius’ at turning his patients (customers) into celebrities for full-page ads.

-* Neither author nor publisher is engaged in the rendering of legal advice and accept no responsibility for decisions and actions taken by readers allegedly as result of ideas, information or opinions in this publication.
+* Neither author nor publisher is engaged in the rendering of legal advice and accepts no responsibility for decisions and actions taken by readers allegedly as a result of ideas, information, or opinions in this publication.